hasktorch/hasktorch/README.md

 This assumes VS Code is already installed system-wide.

-A CUDA-enabled experience is also possible, just append `--arg cudaSupport true` and `--argstr cudaMajorVersion 10` to the `nix-shell` command.
+A CUDA-enabled `ghcide` experience is also possible, just append `--arg cudaSupport true` and `--argstr cudaMajorVersion 10` to the `nix-shell` command.

 All that is needed now is the VS Code [Haskell Language Server plugin](https://marketplace.visualstudio.com/items?itemName=alanz.vscode-hie-server).